 - A material change would affect e.g.:

 - The status or eligibility for an option under the emissions monitoring requirements; or

 - Operator's approach to monitoring.

-- The aeroplane operator shall also inform the State of changes that would affect the State's dersight, even if the changes do not fall within the definition of a material change, e.g.:
+- The aeroplane operator shall also inform the State of changes that would affect the State's objection of a material change, e.g.:

 - Change in corporate name / address.